OSAS/mountpoint/index.md

 # ABOUT
 Software-defined Storage (SDS) is changing the traditional way we think of storage.
 Decoupling software from hardware allows you to choose your hardware vendors and provides enterprises with more flexibility.

-Attend mountpoint on August 27 - 28, 2018 in Vancouver, BC, before Open Source Summit North America for this first time event.
+Announcing mountpoint on August 27 - 28, 2018 in Vancouver, BC, before Open Source Summit North America!
 We are joining forces with the Ceph and Gluster communities, SDS experts, and partners to bring to you an exciting 2 day event.
 Help lead the conversation on open source software defined storage and share your knowledge!

 ## WHY ATTEND
 - Learn about the latest trends in SDS and open source technologies